KDE/digikam-doc/color_management/working_space.rst

     4. To introduce a bit of commonly heard color-management terminology here - the camera profile and your printer's color profile are both device dependent, whereas the working space will be device-independent - it can be used with any image, with any properly color-managed software, without regard for where the image originated.

-    5. Above I have used the words translate and translation as a descriptive metaphor for what Lcms does when it translates RGB values from one color space to another via the PCS.
-The usual and correct terminology is convert and conversion, which I will use below.
+    5. Above we have used the words translate and translation as a descriptive metaphor for what Lcms does when it translates RGB values from one color space to another via the PCS.
+The usual and correct terminology is convert and conversion.
 The four methods of conversion from one color space to another are: perceptual, relative colorimetric, absolute colorimetric, and saturation.
 Which method of conversion you should use for any given image processing step from RAW file to final output image is beyond the scope of this manual.
 The standard advice is: when in doubt, use perceptual.

     6. Assign a profile means change the meaning of the RGB numbers in an image by embedding a new profile without changing the actual RGB numbers associated with each pixel in the image; convert means embed a new profile, but also change the RGB numbers at the same time so that the meaning of the RGB values - that is, the real-world visible color represented by the trio of RGB numbers associated with each pixel in an image - remains the same before and after the conversion from one space to another.
 You should be able to do multiple conversions of an image from one working space to another, and with a properly color-managed image editor, even though all the RGB numbers in the image will change with each conversion, the image on your screen should look the same (leaving aside the usually unnoticeable small but inevitable changes from accumulated gamut mismatches and mathematical rounding errors).
 However, every time you assign a new working space profile rather than convert to a new working space, the appearance of the image should more or less drastically change.